microsoft/AcademicContent/Workshop/16. Cognitive Toolkit/Microsoft Cognitive Toolkit HOL.md

 <a id="Exercise6"/></a>
 ## Exercise 6: Test with images of your own (optional)

-If you care to, you can use your favorite bitmap editor to generate additional test images of your own and run them through your neural networks.
+If you care to, you can use your favorite bitmap editor to generate test images of your own and run them through your neural networks.
 Here's how to do it.

 1. Create a 28 x 28 bitmap with a white background.